 INFORMATION REPORTED AND RETAINED BY ROSTER MEMBERS.

-Roster members must keep and report information about representation of Indigent Persons and their eligibility to remain on the roster. ( )
+Roster members must keep and report information about representation of Indigent Persons and their eligibility to remain on the roster as provided in Sections 19-850(1)(c) and 19-862A(1), Idaho Code. ( )

 Compliance. ( )